TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptTemplates/TheConstantEditor/Index.rst

            basic constants, which you would almost always want to configure. menu       Menu setup.
 This includes font files, sizes, background images.
            Depending on the menu type.
-content    All constants related to the display of pagecontent elements. page       General configuration like meta tags, link targets. advanced   Advanced functions, which are used very seldom.
+content    All constants related to the display of page content elements. page       General configuration like meta tags, link targets. advanced   Advanced functions, which are used very seldom.
 =========  ======================================================================